ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 This chapter describes features of CLM that are specific to coupling to an ice sheet model (in the CESM context, this is the CISM model;
 :ref:`Lipscomb and Sacks (2012)<LipscombSacks2012>` provide
-documentation and user’s guide for CISM).
+documentation and user's guide for CISM).
 General information about glacier land units can be found elsewhere in this document (see Chapter :numref:`rst_Surface Characterization, Vertical Discretization, and Model Input Requirements` for an overview).